-Leinster power past Toulouse to make final
+Leinster power past holders Toulouse to reach final

 Hugo Keenan's late try sealed a comprehensive win for the Irish side.

-Leinster captain Johnny Sexton produced an inspirational display by setting up all three tries and kicking 15 points.
+Leinster captain Johnny Sexton produced an inspirational display by setting up three tries and kicking 15 points.

 It was a meeting between the competition's two most successful sides and now Leinster have the chance to equal Toulouse's tally of five titles.

-Leinster will aim for their first Champions Cup success since 2018 when they take on the winners of Sunday's game between Racing 92 and La Rochelle in the Marseille decider on 28 May.
+Leo Cullen's men will target their first Champions Cup success since 2018 when they take on the winner of Sunday's game between Racing 92 and La Rochelle, in the Marseille decider on 28 May.

 Pressure pays off for hosts